 This page provides information on the collection, production and quality of mortality data for:

-Child mortality statistics, which present final statistics on stillbirths, infant deaths and childhood deaths that occurred in England and Wales in a calendar year
+Child mortality (death cohort) tables, which present final statistics on stillbirths, infant deaths and childhood deaths that occurred in England and Wales in a calendar year

-Infant mortality (birth cohort) tables presents final statistics on births and infant deaths based on babies born in a calendar year that died before their first birthday linked to their corresponding birth notification and their corresponding death registration
+Infant mortality (birth cohort) tables, which present final statistics on births and infant deaths based on babies born in a calendar year that died before their first birthday linked to their corresponding birth notification and their corresponding death registration

-The Child Mortality Statistics Quality and Methodology Information report contains important information on:
+The Child and infant mortality statistics Quality and Methodology Information report contains important information on:

 the strengths and limitations of the data

 the quality of the output: including the accuracy of the data and how it compares with related data

 uses and users

 The User guide to birth statistics provides information on the collection, production and quality of birth statistics based on birth registration data.

 Following the results of the infant mortality user consultation, carried out in spring and summer 2017, we will continue to produce Child mortality statistics and have combined Birth cohort tables for infant deaths and the Pregnancy and ethnic factors influencing births and infant mortality into one publication called Infant mortality (birth cohort) tables.
 There have been revisions to both sets of tables to improve presentation and to meet our user needs, details of which are available in the response to the consultation.Back to table of contents